strug-hub/VikNGS/source/input.rst

    - genes and exons specified in the file can be used to define regions to collapse upon
    - can be generated automatically from the `UCSC Table Browser <http://genome.ucsc.edu/cgi-bin/hgTables>`_

-Below, the different types of files are explained in further detail.
+Below, the different types of files are explained in further detail.-

 .. _multisample_vcf:

-Multisample VCF
+Multi-sample VCF
 ---------------

 A Variant Call Format (VCF) file is a standard way of storing variant information called from sequencing data.
 Each row of a VCF file corresponds to a genetic variant (insertion, deletion or substitution) and contains information such as the genomic position of the variant, the confidence in the variant call and many other additional annotations.

-A multisample VCF is formatted identically to a single-sample VCF except it contains an extra set of columns corresponding to sample-specific data.
+A multi-sample VCF is formatted identically to a single-sample VCF except it contains an extra set of columns corresponding to sample-specific data.

 .. figure:: resources/vcf_layout.png
    :alt: Multsample VCF Layout
    :align: center

-   The general layout of a multisample VCF file.
+   The general layout of a multi-sample VCF file.

 The first set of lines in a VCF file make up the header and are denoted by the characters *##*.
 The header includes information about the data source and how the VCF file was constructed.
 This information is ignored when by VikNGS.
 The last line of the header is denoted with a single *#* and includes the column names in addition to a unique identifier for every sample.
 The first nine columns must be (tab-delimited, in order) **CHROM**, **POS**, **ID**, **REF**, **ALT**, **QUAL**, **FILTER**, **INFO** and **FORMAT**.
 Every subsequent value is expected to be a unique sample identifier.

 .. code-block:: python
-   :caption: *Example of a multisample VCF*
+   :caption: *Example of a multi-sample VCF*

     ##fileformat=VCFv4.1
     ##FILTER=<ID=PASS,Description="All filters passed">